We have CANCELLED our March 14, 2020 Symposium

 1:30pm Charlotte de Keyzer, University of Toronto - How are Pollinators and Plants reacting to Climate Change?
 (Afternoon Keynote)

-2:30pm Erin Ault, Royal Botanical Gardens - Values of Heritage Plant Varieties
+2:30pm Erin Aults, Royal Botanical Gardens - Heritage Seed Catalogues and the Environments They Changed

 3:00pm Refreshment Break